 - Two minute warm up before each game.

-- TAG UP OFF SIDES- when players are offside all attacking players must clear the offensive zone to the neutral zone before re-attacking (Referee will coach the offending team out of the zone) As an example - If a team goes offside the referee will blow the whistle and tell the team to leave the zone.
-The other team will now have possession of the puck.
+- Red Line-Must Pass Across: when players are offside all attacking players must clear the offensive zone to the neutral zone before re-attacking (Referee will coach the offending team out of the zone) As an example - If a team goes offside the referee will blow the whistle and tell the team to leave the zone.
+The other team will now have possession of the puc

 - Face-offs will occur at the beginning of each game at center ice.